TheTechAngle/TheTechAngle.github.io/AWS/_posts/EC2.md

 ##### EBS Volume Features

 * All EBS volumes can be copied by creating a snapshot.
+* Volumes exist on EBS, snapshoys exist on S3.
+Only blocks that have changes since your last snapshot are moved to S3 ie they are incremental
 * Existing snapshots can be used to generate other volumes
 * You can also generate an AMI image directly from a running instance-attached EBS volume
 * EBS volumes can be encrypted to protect their data while at rest or as it’s sent back and forth to the EC2 host instance.